tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 ### Process Overview

 You will be writing your abstract in Pensoft's ARPHA online publishing platform.
 ARPHA allows you and your co-authors to collaborate (although only one person at a time) through the creation and revision process of your draft.
+Outside contributors (not listed as authors), such as linguistic editors, may be given access to your abstract (see "need help" [below](https://www.tdwg.org/conferences/2022/instructions-for-abstract-submission/#abstract))

 After submitting your abstract for review, it will be edited and peer reviewed by session organizers and volunteers from the Program Committee.
 The review process is designed to not only enhance the accessibility of your content by the general reader but to help improve your presentation.
-Submissions will also be assessed for suitability for TDWG's conference theme _Stronger Together: Standards for linking biodiversity data_ and [vision and mission] (INSERT URL).
+Submissions will also be assessed for suitability for TDWG's conference theme _Stronger Together: Standards for linking biodiversity data_ and [vision and mission](https://tdwg.org).

 Abstracts will be published with digital object identifiers (DOIs) upon acceptance and after any registration fees have been paid.

 ### Email communications
 Email communications within ARPHA are limited.
 Only the submitting author will receive notifications from the editors.
 Messages sent within ARPHA to editors go through Pensoft first.